ArminKaroly/Image-Based-Visual-Servoing-Tutorial/README.md

 You can use the following link to install these:https://classic.gazebosim.org/tutorials?tut=install_ubuntu

-After the installation build you can build the 'pack' package and use that.
+After the installation you can build the 'pack' package.

 ### Using the package